alexanderjdavey/FlagGuessr/README.md

 - Normal: The classic game, unlimited time and see if you can finish all 194 flags!
 - Countdown: Timer counts down from 1 minute.
 How many flags can you guess against the clock?
 - Hard: Hard mode counts down from 10 seconds.
 Every guess resets the clock.
 Hard mode has no skips and no mistakes!
+- Capital Cities: From just the flag you have to guess the capital city of the country.

 ## Contributing